MagenL/SuperCheap/README.md

 **Picasso**
 * Downloading images and present it to the UI with Picasso library.

+**ViewPager2**
+* Using ViewPager2 to Display onboarding screens on the first time the user has entered the application.
+* To save the state of the user, I used `Shared preferences`.

 **SharedPreferences**
 * Storage and mangement user flags data.

 ### Author